🧬

 Unique facts and fascinating details

-• The Deerhound is often called the 'Royal Dog of Scotland' because they were once restricted to those with the rank of Earl or higher.
+• The Deerhound is often called the 'Royal Dog of Scotland' due to its historical association with the Scottish monarchy.

-• Despite their size, they are known to be 'couch potatoes' and require surprisingly little exercise compared to other sighthounds.
+• Despite their size, they are known to be 'couch potatoes' indoors, preferring to lounge for most of the day.

-• Their coat is designed to be weather-resistant, allowing them to hunt in the cold, damp Scottish Highlands.
+• The breed's coat is designed to be weather-resistant, allowing them to hunt in the rugged, wet terrain of the Highlands.

 Frequently Asked Questions